 The effect is that a larger household is taxed as if each member had a smaller individual income — which pushes the household into lower tax brackets than it would otherwise reach.

-In plain English: more parts means lower tax.
+In plain English: more shares means lower tax.

-Every tax household (foyer fiscal) starts with a base number of parts determined by its composition.
-Additional parts are added for dependants and certain other circumstances.
+Every household starts with a base number of shares determined by its composition.

 |---|---|